MicrosoftDocs/memdocs/memdocs/autopilot/add-devices.md

 - Optional group tag
 - Optional assigned user

-You can have up to 500 rows in the list of devices.
-The header and line format looks like this:
+You can have up to 500 rows in the file's list of devices.
+The header and line format must look like this:

 `Device Serial Number,Windows Product ID,Hardware Hash,Group Tag,Assigned User`</br>
 `<serialNumber>,<ProductID>,<hardwareHash>,<optionalGroupTag>,<optionalAssignedUser>`

-The CSV file that you're importing into the Intune portal must be formatted this way.
-Keep these other requirements in mind:
+Keep these other requirements for the CSV file in mind:

-- Extra columns are not supported.
+- You can't use extra columns.
-- Quotes are not supported.
+- You can't use quotation marks.
 - You can use only ANSI-format text files (not Unicode).
 - Headers are case-sensitive.

-Because of these requirements, editing the file in Excel and saving as a CSV file will not generate a usable file.
+Because of these requirements, editing an Excel file and saving it as .csv will not generate a usable file for importing into the Intune portal.

 When you upload a CSV file to assign a user, make sure that you assign valid User Principal Names (UPNs).
 If you assign an invalid UPN (that is, an incorrect username), your device might be inaccessible until you remove the invalid assignment.